18F/Modular-Contracting-And-Agile-Development/pages/about.md

 ## About 18F

 18F is an office inside the General Services Administration's Technology Transformation Service that helps other federal agencies build, buy, and share efficient and easy-to-use digital services.
-Learn more about [what we deliver](https://18f.gsa.gov/what-we-deliver/).
+You can learn more about [what we deliver](https://18f.gsa.gov/what-we-deliver/).
 We're a team of developers, designers, product managers, strategists, lawyers, and contracting officers.

 ### 18F's state and local work